alandmoore/KiLauncher/README.rst

 Usage
 =====

 The program is still kind of in alpha state, so the exact usage is in flux.

 The kilauncher.yaml file is the configuration file, and is well commented to show how shortcuts can be configured.
 Basically, you can give it directories full of .desktop files, individual .desktop files, or explicit name/comment/icon/command values to define launchers for each tab.

+If a config file is not specified on the command line, kilauncher will use ~/.kilauncher.yaml.
+If that doesn't exist, it will use /etc/kilauncher.yaml.
+If neither location exists and a file isn't specified, the program will just print an error to stdout and exit.

 The stylesheet.css file is where the style info is kept.
 It uses QT Stylesheet code, NOT regular CSS.
 It's close, but the former is a subset so not everything works, and some things don't work like you'd expect.

 The current command line options available are:

 ================ =============================================================
 Switch           Description